amida-tech/orange-api/docs/src/medications.md

 ## Medications Collection [/patients/{patientid}/medications]
 ### Create a new Medication [POST]
 Store details of a new medication the patient has started taking.
-The current user must have write access to the patient's data.
+The current user must have write access to the patient.

 + Parameters
     + patientid (integer, required)